-In the Locking status parameter, the Hardware locked option is displayed → ■ 127.
+In the Locking status parameter, the Hardware locked option is displayed → ■ 135.
 In addition, on the local display the symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - Isomorphic to be based on the locking status parameter → 127.
+2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.

+Iso option is displayed in the Locking status parameter → ■ 135.
 On the local display, the B symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.